ThierryMondeel/Systems_Biology_FBA_tutorial/README.md

 # Start the tutorial
 To start the tutorial, **click on the "launch binder" button** at the top of this page.
 You will be redirected to a webpage that will generate a personal jupyter container for you.

 After a minute or two the notebook server will be launched.
-You will see a folder with files. **Open the  "VUA_course_tutorial_hub" file**.
+You will see a folder with files. **Open the  "VU_course_tutorial_hub" file**.